-Amid the chaos and excitement that was the original ECW (Extreme Championship Wrestling) from mid-‘94 until the original promotion closed down in early 2001, it was impossible not to notice the stunningly beautiful women that marched alongside the men in the promotion.
-The ECW women were there to further angles, spice up storylines, and engage in sweaty catfights!
-ECW did everything they could to make sure you didn’t change the channel.
-From living normal lives with normal jobs to later being front and center in ECW, this is the story of "Queen of Extreme" Francine, Beulah McGillicutty, and Dawn Marie.
+Amid the chaos and excitement of ECW were three women who furthered angles, spiced up storylines, engaged in sweaty catfights, and did everything in their power to make sure you didn’t change the channel.
+From living normal lives with normal jobs to being front and center in ECW, this is the story of the “Queen of Extreme” Francine, Beulah McGillicutty, and Dawn Marie.

-The Changing Roles of Women in Professional Wrestling and the Emergence of ECW
+The Changing Roles of Women in Wrestling and the Emergence of ECW

 As an edgier product was developing in the mid-‘90s, the landscape for women in professional wrestling was changing once more and moving away from the ‘80s flavor of Wendi Richter vs. Fabulous Moolah matches.